Chris Warren (musician): World Wrestling Federation (1997–2000)

-Warren is known to professional wrestling fans as the voice behind the DX entrance music, and after this Jim Johnston (head of WWE music) became so impressed with Warren, that he offered him further vocal work.
+Warren is known to professional wrestling fans as the voice behind the DX entrance music, and after Jim Johnston (head of WWE music) became so impressed with Warren, that he offered him further vocal work.
 Over the course of the next four years, Warren recorded several songs for the WWF (now known as WWE).
 In 1998, Warren made his television debut at WrestleMania XIV, performing a screeching version of "America The Beautiful" and "The Star-Spangled Banner", for which he was booed, as the fans and national media in attendance considered the performance disrespectful and of poor quality.
 The performance was never released on home video and was edited out of the recent WWE Network version of the show.
 Warren and the band also performed the DX ring entrance music later the same night as DX came to the ring, and again five months later at the 1998 SummerSlam, which received a much more positive ovation from the fans and media.
 Later that year Warren recorded the vocals for Triple H's theme "My Time".
 This song was featured on the platinum album WWF The Music, Vol. 4.
 He also recorded the Superstars theme from 1997.
 His last appearance was a cameo on the Run-D.M.C.
 "The Kings" music video, directed by David Sahadi.
 Warren, along with Bro-Kin, recorded an unreleased song for WWE's Tough Enough II which never made it onto the show.